Best Enduro Mountain Bikes of 2016

 Analysis and Award Winners

-The Yeti SB5.5c delivers extraordinary performance, creating its own speed category on both the up and downhill benchmark time trial courses sonic.
+The Yeti SB5.5c delivers extraordinary performance, creating its own speed category on both the up and downhill benchmark time trial courses — sonic.
 It won the bike-against-bike races by a wide margin.
 As such it was a shoo-in for our Editors' Choice Award.
-More nimble than any 29er we've tried, this bike is as much of a blast as it is fast.
-Cornering competently and rolling over anything in its way to the finish line, it makes every ride feel like a race that you're winning.
-Not quite playful, even at speed, the bike still sends jumps, maintaining trajectory like an arrow.
-The perfect machine to rip down your local trails or across entire mountain ranges, the Yeti is that elusive quiver-of-one.
+Cornering competently and rolling over anything in its way to the finish line, the SB5.5 makes every ride feel like a race that you're winning.
+It's as much of a blast as it is fast, but it's not quite playful, even at speed.
+The bike sends jumps though, maintaining trajectory like an arrow.
+The perfect machine to rip down your local trails or across entire mountain ranges, the Yeti SB5.5 is that elusive quiver-of-one.
+We stand by this statement now more than ever as the 2017 version won our 2017 Trail Bike Review.
+It got a TURQ carbon upgrade and a 12-speed X01 Eagle drivetrain.
+Find out more in the full review.

 Fastest enduro bike uphill and down